franzliedke/laravel-easy-migrations/README.md

 ~~~

 Again, just like when dropping tables, you should specify the full column definitions so that the migration can be rolled back cleanly.

+For a reference of column types and their respective options, please take a look at the documentation for [adding columns](#adding-columns).